joshdhua/adOps/README.md

 Number of lines

 Step 4:
-click the button <Generate> to get the contract name and a list of line item name(s)
+click the Generate button to get the contract name and a list of line item name(s)

 Step 5:
-click the button <Clear> to remove any previously entered data
+click the Clear button to remove any previously entered data